DamLabResources/damlab-wrappers/README.md

 This package contains wrappers for the Phylogenetic tree construction tools.

  - `fasttree/FastTree` : A wrapper for the Fasttree tool.
+ - `fasttree/phytreeviz` : A wrapper for the phytreeviz tool.

 ## Visualization

 A collection of snakemake wrappers of Python APIs for visualization.